ct-report/IT/README.md

 Sources | References
 --------|-----------
-Unreleased | Based on STOPP CORONA https://github.com/ct-report/AT
+Unreleased | Based on STOPP CORONA AT https://github.com/ct-report/AT

+\
 **COVID COMMUNITY ALERT** - one of the proposals for the Government official app

 Sources | References